Mystery-Novel-Online/MNO-Client/docs/Themes/Lua/functions.md

 ## 🔔 SFX

 ### [Audio.SFX.Play](#Audio.SFX.Play)
-Plays an audio file located in the `sounds/general/` directory on the sound effect track.
+Plays an audio file located in the `sounds/general/` directory on the `Effects` track.

 - **Parameters:**
   | Name       | Type     | Description                 |